-^{} Less than 1% of our outstanding common stock.
+$^{^{\}star}$ Less than 1% of our outstanding common stock.

 (1) Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission, and includes voting or investment power with respect to the shares beneficially owned.
-Shares of our common stock subject to options or warrants currently exercisable or which become exercisable on or prior to 60 days from August 31, 1999 are deemed outstanding for computing the percentage ownership of the person holding such options or warrants, but are not deemed outstanding for computing the percentage ownership of any other person.
+Shares of our common stock subject to options or warrants currently exercisable or which become exercisable on or prior to 60 days following the date of this prospectus are deemed outstanding for computing the percentage ownership of the person holding such options or warrants, but are not deemed outstanding for computing the percentage ownership of any other person.